 I’ve certainly made bad decisions and hung out with those who didn’t help bring me to the me I’d hoped to be one day.
 Over the years though, I’ve more clearly identified my purpose, who I am, who I want to be, and where I want to go.
 I even have a path to get there that I am sure works because, although my scenery is different, it’s a path others have been taking successfully for centuries.
 I am no longer shooting blindly in the dark when it comes to friendship, life plans, or who I want to be.

 Do I fail often in being the kind of person I hope to become?
 Yep!
 Every day.
 Many times each day.
 Over and over.
 Often repeating THE.
 SAME.
 FAILURE.
 FOR.
 THE.
 SAME.
 FOOLISH.
 REASON.

 But, while I admit my constant failures, I see that those failures are fewer and less severe than they once were.
 I don’t attribute this growth to any greatness within myself (although I do have a great (meaning HUGE) stubbornness about me that refuses to quit and keeps me pushing ahead to achieve more!).
 I attribute it to God’s Wisdom teaching me many lessons, not the least of which is that I am too weak to be the strongest among those I associate with.

 Today, I talk to people who crave the Love we were all meant to enjoy.
-These people often begin relationships born of that craving rather than a desire to hang out with someone who brings them closer to who they want to be one day.
+These people often begin relationships born of that craving for Love rather than a desire to hang out with someone who brings them closer to who they want to become.
 These are two very different perspectives on relationships, two very different foundations on which to begin a dwelling.
 Building on craving is building on sand.
 Building on desire to be near one who makes you a better person, who brings you closer to the Lord, is building on stone.
-Huge difference for the rest of your existence.
+Huge difference!

 It’s not rocket science.
 It’s logic.
 It’s also part of what makes divorce contagious.